deadc0de6/cploy/README.md

 Tasks can be added by using the `sync` command.

-After adding a task, make sure to check the daemon to see if the task has been added successfully with `cploy daemon info`.
+After adding a task, make sure to check the daemon to see if the task has been added successfully with `cploy info`.
 In case it wasn't, checking the logs in `/tmp/cploy/cploy.log` usually allows to identify the issue.

 Connections to a remote hosts is done using SFTP (SSH).
 Multiple